STATION13 - Lightweight Backpacking Tents and Lightweight Camping Equipment

 So you might be asking, why are we even selling a multi-tool that features a locking blade?

-But if this does seriously concern you, simply go for a non-locking blade multi-tool and use with greater care.
+But if this does seriously concern you, then simply go for a non-locking blade multi-tool and use with greater care.

-Incidentally, we are not allowed to sell multi-tools of any kind that feature a blade in our eBay shop, so these items are only available from here on our website.
-Bizarre that anyone can appear to buy a set of steak knives or a kitchen knives on eBay, but a multi-tool featuring a tiny 65mm, non-locking blade is a real no, no!
-Just absurd ‘nanny state’ nonsense.
-Besides, no self-respecting low-life criminal is going to buy a small multi-tool in order to threaten or assault someone when they can buy a kitchen knife with an 8 inch blade for less… or take one from mommy’s cutlery draw for free... are they!
+Incidentally, we are not allowed to sell multi-tools of any description that feature a blade in our eBay shop, so these items are only available from here on our website.
+It is absolutely bizarre that anyone can buy a set of steak knives with 5 inch blades, or a screwdriver with a 12 inch shank on eBay... but a UK legal multi-tool featuring a tiny 65mm, non-locking blade is a real no, no!
+Mindboggling to say the least.